namberino/algorithm-lib/README.md

-# A collection of algorithms written in different programming languages
+# A collection of algorithms
+written in C and Python